Switzerland & France: Lake Geneva, Annecy & Valleys of the Alps | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Dinner

-After an included breakfast, travel by private motorcoach to the Hotel Carlton Lyon MGallery by Sofitel in Lyon, arriving at approximately 10:30 a.m.
-Your vacation ends here.
-The hotel is a 5-minute walk from Metro Bellecour station, from where you can travel to the Lyon railway stations and Lyon’s St. Exupery Airport.
+After an included breakfast, travel by private motorcoach to the Hotel Carlton Lyon – MGallery by Sofitel, arriving at approximately 10:30 a.m.
+Your vacation concludes here.
+The hotel is a 5-minute walk from the Metro Bellecour station, which provides easy access to Lyon’s railway stations and Lyon–Saint Exupéry Airport.

 Included Meals: Breakfast